X

-Understanding this properly is important before entering the pre-IPO or unlisted investment space, because pricing here is not just a number — it reflects market structure, liquidity, and demand behavior.
+Understanding this properly is important before entering the pre-IPO or unlisted investment space because pricing here is not just a number.
+It reflects market structure, liquidity, and demand behaviour.

 There is no single authority that sets or updates unlisted share prices in real time.
-What you see online is usually:
+What you see online is usually the following:

-This is why two investors checking the same stock on the same day may still see different prices — and both sources may still be valid in their own context.
+This phenomenon is why two investors checking the same stock on the same day may still see different prices, and both sources may still be valid in their own context.

 Think of it less like a stock market price and more like a negotiated market value that keeps shifting based on participation.